 will create the binaries.
 Once it is successfully compiled you can use to install the binaries and manual pages.
-You can separately install the binaries and/or man pages using root# make installbin and root# make installman root# make revert if you find this version a disaster!
+You can separately install the binaries and/or man pages using root# make installbin and root# make revert if you find this version a disaster!

 '''

-root# make install
+root# make installman

 '''

-Note that if you are upgrading from a previous version of Samba you might like to know that the old versions of the binaries will be renamed with an '.old' extension.
+Note that if you are upgrading from a previous version of Samba you might like to know that the old versions of the binaries will be renamed with an ".old" extension.
 You can go back to the previous version with